Afshintm/GSearch.Api/README.md

 To build web api just clone it and open GSearch.Api.sln using visual studio 2019 then Build and run it.

-Webapi has got 3 projects.
+Webapi has got 3 projects:

 1- Business Services Layer